klokantech/gdal_georeferencer/README.md

 to authenticate and will ask you to validate the authentication in you browser the first time it runs.

-Needs GDAL with Python support and the oauth2 module.
+Needs GDAL with Python support.